coapp/coapp.org/src/dynamic/tutorials/building-a-package.html.md

 #### Nuspec Metadata

 Now, let's begin filling in the metadata we need to define for the project.
-First we need to include basic informaiton including identification (name, version), links (project, license, etc), description, summary, icon, and so on.
+First we need to include basic information including identification (name, version), links (project, license, etc), description, summary, icon, and so on.

 ``` css
 	nuspec {